carlhuda/janus/README.md

 * Type `vimtutor` into a shell to go through a brief interactive tutorial inside VIM.
 * Read the slides at [VIM: Walking Without Crutches](http://walking-without-crutches.heroku.com/#1).
-* Watch the screencasts at [vimcasts.org](http://vimcasts.org/)
+* Watch the screen-casts at [vimcasts.org](http://vimcasts.org/)
 * Watch Derek Wyatt's energetic tutorial videos at [his site](http://www.derekwyatt.org/vim/vim-tutorial-videos/)
-* Read wycats' perspective on learning vim at [Everyone who tried to convince me to use vim was wrong](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/)
+* Read wycats' perspective on learning Vim at [Everyone who tried to convince me to use vim was wrong](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/)
 * Read this and other answers to a question about vim at StackOverflow:
   [Your problem with Vim is that you don't grok vi](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118)